-This trail starts in a fairly straightforward manner, climbing up Mount Hays.
+This trail starts in a fairly straightforward manner, left for mountain biking and right for the Kiwanis hiking trail climbing up Mount Oldfield.
 As you go up, it is well flagged and well defined.
 Once you get to the sub-alpine, the trail becomes increasingly faint.
 Alhough it is flagged, the flags are mostly visible from downslope.
 Navigating the subalpine meadows is no problem going up, but if a hiker were to turn around, then the flagging may be obscurred.
 A GPS or additional flagging should be used.
-Once in the subalpine meadows, an old boardwalk is encountered, and this leads to where the Chalet used to be - it burned down in the late 80's.
+Once in the subalpine meadows you'll traverse west across Oldfield to Mount Hays, an old boardwalk is encountered, and this leads to where the Chalet used to be - it burned down in 1995.
 From where the chalet used to be, walk straight up the hill (quad tracks will lead you), and you will intersect the road.
 You can then walk down the road to your vehicle.

 The time from the start of the trail to the road at the top is 1 hr 45 minutes.
 The time down, walking the road, is about 2 hours.